-Under typical economic scenarios, retail sales represent about 75 percent of total revenue.
+Under typical economic scenarios, retail sales represent about 65-75 percent of total revenue.

 Losing a large retail customer due to local economic influences is one of the potential external risk factors facing Tacoma Power.
-If Tacoma Power were to lose a large retail customer, it makes sense that the amount of retail revenue earned would decrease.
-This would result in a decline in net revenues for Tacoma Power and affect rate increases in future years.
+If Tacoma Power were to lose a large retail customer, it makes sense that the amount of retail revenue earned could decrease.
+This would result in a decline in retail revenues for Tacoma Power and may affect rate increases in future years.